martinrotter/rssguard/resources/docs/Documentation.md

 Used script must return `0` as process exit code if everything went well, or non-zero exit code if some error happened.

 Interpreter must be provided in all cases, arguments do not have to be.
-For example `bash.exe#` is valid execution line, as well as `bash#-c#cat feed.atom`.
+For example `bash#` is valid execution line, as well as `bash#-c#cat feed.atom`.
 Note the difference in interpreter's binary name suffix.
 Also be very carefully about arguments quoting.
 Some examples of valid and tested execution lines are:

 | Command | Explanation |
 |---------|-------------|